 Chief Park Ranger

-When he left in 1985, he got one of those early Macintoshes and started a fledgling desktop-publishing business in his basement.
-As his view of the outside world but not his future was framed by a basement window, he called it MicroHorizons Graphics.
-Gratefully, the work was fun and rewarding as his network of co-ops and nonprofits were doing good for the world—and so by extension, was he.
-Who needed money?
+After a short stint at Macalester College, Dan spent his twenties trucking groceries around to the new wave food co-ops in Minnesota.
+When he left in 1986, he got one of those early Macintoshes and started a fledgling desktop-publishing business in his basement.
+As his view of the world (and perhaps future) was framed by that basement window, he called it MicroHorizons Graphics.
+But the work was fun and rewarding as his network of co-ops and nonprofits were doing good for the world—and so by extension, was he.

 Eventually, several very talented people took notice and joined him in his quest to design for a better world.
-In 1996 the business moved to offices with a lovely view of a park in the Seward neighborhood of Minneapolis that became our namesake.
-There were other reasons why Triangle Park was chosen, but no one can quite remember what they were.
+In 1996 the business moved to offices with a lovely view of a park that became our new namesake—Triangle Park in the Seward neighborhood of Minneapolis.

 Dan thinks he’s a pretty lucky guy.
-“I learned long ago doing soul satisfying work satisfies the soul.
-Is there something else we should be doing?
-Our group gets a kick out of helping our clients create a more economically, socially, and environmentally sustainable world (ah, there’s the triangle thing).
+“I learned long ago that it’s really about doing work that helps you feel good about the work you are doing.
+Our group gets a kick out of helping our clients make the world a better place.
+We like being their co-conspirators.”

-Today, Dan manages Triangle Park’s various networks, drums up new business, does the accounting, and all the other things a Chief Park Ranger would do in a way that is consistent with the values that were installed in him early on working in cooperative enterprises.
+Today, Dan manages Triangle Park’s various networks, drums up new business, pays the bills, and all the other things a Chief Park Ranger would do.

 Phone: (612) 436-9177 | Email: firstname.lastname@example.org